Magee Lake Natural Area

 Magee Lake is one of three Chain Lakes* which are a string of long, narrow lakes east of Ponoka.
 The lakes are deeply incised into the surrounding farm land, and in most places the steep banks retain their natural tree cover.
 Parlby Creek, which connects all of the three lakes, flows into Spotted Lake and, eventually, into Buffalo Lake, which is part of the Red Deer River basin [2].
 The nearby Gadsby Lake Natural Area is also located in the Buffalo Lake watershed [3].

-The parcel of land directly north of the NA is Crown Land while the intervening parcels to the lakes themselves are privately owned [4, 5].
+The parcel of land directly south of the NA is Crown Land has a grazing lease.
+The intervening parcels to the lakes themselves are privately owned [4, 5, 6].

 [*] Not to be confused with Chain Lakes Reservoir in Southern Alberta.